Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Lynn S. Schweinfurth - Fiesta Restaurant Group, Inc.

 Yeah.
-We did see some stock comp impacted this quarter just based on the timing of some of the brands that were issued.
-We also have lower bonus payments this year, because of our current performance.
+We did see some stock comp impacted this quarter just based on the timing of some of the grants that were issued.
+We also have lower bonus payments this year because of our current performance.
 So, you'll want to take that into account as you think about next year.

 Nick Setyan - Wedbush Securities, Inc.